laPlacek/verdaccio-az-blob/README.md

 store:
    az-blob:
      account: my-account
-     accountKey: My-53cr3t-k3Y    # either specifu key...
-     accountKeyENV: AZ_BLOB_KEY   # ...or use env variable with it
+     accountKey: My-53cr3t-k3Y    # either key or a name of env variable with a key
-     packagesContainerName: my-container-with-npm
+     container: my-container-with-npm
-     secretContainerName: my-container-with-npm-secret #optional, in case if packages container needs to be public
 ```